Warbo/chriswarbo-net/projects/units/negative_bar_notation.md

 ---
-title: Bar Notation for Negation
+title: Bar notation for negation
 ---

 There are many ways we can write down "negatives", or more general "negations"